-Managing Garbage CollectionPhorge User Documentation (Configuration)
+Managing Garbage CollectionPhorge Administrator and User Documentation (Configuration)

 Understanding and configuring garbage collection.